AALabonya/Bride-Grooms/README.md

  ## Project Features

  - The website home page is device responsive.
- - Implement dashboard features and use the admin verify system in client sites and also server-side through JWT token.
+ - Implemented dashboard features and use the admin verify system in client sites  and also server-side through JWT token.
-- Implement payment methods by using React Stripe.
+- Implemented payment methods by using React Stripe.
-- Implement tanstack query in all the data fetching functionality.
+- Implemented tanstack query in all the data fetching functionality.
+- Implemented pagination at the Biodatas page.
+- Authentication are applied by using firebase.
+- Using vercel for server side deployment.

-# Technology I used :
+# Technology I used

 - React
 - Axios